typesupply/opentype-cookbook/website/content/common-techniques.md

 ## Stylistic Sets

-There are 20 special feature tags that allow you to develop your own behavior that doesn't neatly fit into any of the registered layout tags.
+There are 20 special feature tags that allow you to develop your own behavior that doesn’t neatly fit into any of the registered layout tags.
 These are known as stylistic sets and have tags `ss01`, `ss02`, `ss03` and so on.
 The implementation of the rules in these is completely arbitrary.

 ## Ligatures